allgreed/kasprowicz.pro/content/about.md

 > My name is Donald Disposable, I've been working at E-Corp for $wayTooMany years as a glorified paper pusher and or doormat.
 In my free time I like to do an unspecified, yet bland kind of physical activity.

-There's just something profane and deficient in trying to cast a persona into a few lines of text to provide a false sense of familiarity.
-So I won't.
+There's just something profane and deficient in trying to cast a persona into an information dense-ish short form to provide a false sense of familiarity.
+[Unless you *really* do it right](https://blog.glyph.im/2015/01/the-glyph.html).
+I won't.

+### Prepare

 > I would imagine this about page is supposed to show off mostly your professional side and not all that embodies your humanity.
 > ~ Matilda Dugan